ielvisd/messageAI/README.md

-# MessageAI
+# Ossome

-AI-Powered Cross-Platform Messaging App for Remote Teams
+AI-Powered Team Communication for Jiu-Jitsu Gyms

 Built with Quasar Framework, Supabase, and Capacitor for **iOS, Android, and Web**.